McDonnell Douglas MD-80: Performance

+The maximum and cruise speed of the aircraft are 925 km/h and 811 km/h, respectively.
+It has a maximum range of 2,897 km and a fuel capacity of 22,106 l.
+The aircraft weights around 35,300 kg.
+The maximum take-off weight is 63,500 kg.

 Operational history

 Passenger

 The second-generation, MD-80 series, passenger airliners have longer fuselages as well as longer range than their earlier counterparts, the first-generation of the DC-9 family.
-Some customers, such as American Airlines, still refer to the airplanes in fleet documentation as the Super 80, their former designation..
+Some customers, such as American Airlines, still refer to the airplanes in fleet documentation as the Super 80, their former designation.
 Comparable airliners to the MD-80 series include the Boeing 737-400 and Airbus A319.
 It was the most delivered MD- series and often nicknamed as the Mad Dog by the operators, has been used by airlines around the world.
 Major customers have included Aerolíneas Argentinas, Aeroméxico, Aeropostal Aerorepublica, Alaska Airlines, Alitalia, Allegiant Air, American Airlines, Aserca, Austral Líneas Aéreas, Austrian Airlines, Avianca, China Eastern Airlines, China Northern Airlines, Delta Air Lines, Finnair, Iberia, Insel Air, Japan Air System (JAS), Korean Air, Lion Air, Martinair Holland, Pacific Southwest Airlines (PSA), Reno Air, Scandinavian Airlines System (SAS), Spanair, Spirit Airlines, Swissair, Trans World Airlines and Meridiana.

 American Airlines was the first US major carrier to order the MD-80 when it leased twenty 142-seat aircraft from McDonnell Douglas in October 1982 to replace its Boeing 727-100s.
 It committed to 67 firm orders plus 100 options in March 1984, and in 2002 its fleet peaked at more than 360 aircraft, % of the 1,191 produced.
-The MD-80 was the workhorse of the airline’s fleet throughout the 1980s and beyond.
+The MD-80 was the workhorse of the airline's fleet throughout the 1980s and beyond.

 Due to the use of the aging JT8D engines, the MD-80 is not fuel efficient compared to the A320 or newer 737 models; it burns 1050 USgal of jet fuel per hour on a typical flight, while the larger Boeing 737-800 burns 850 USgal per hour (19% reduction).
 In the 2000s many airlines began to retire the type.
 Alaska Airlines' tipping point in using the 737-800 was the $4 per gallon price of jet fuel the airline was paying by the summer of 2008; the airline stated that a typical Los Angeles-Seattle flight would cost $2,000 less, using a Boeing 737-800, than the same flight using an MD-80.